dnsimmons/openweather/readme.md

 OpenWeather is a [Laravel](https://laravel.com) package simplifying working with the free [Open Weather Map](https://openweathermap.org) APIs.

-OpenWeather takes care of making requests to various free OpenWeather APIs and returns well-structured easy to use weather data including conditions, temperatures, humidity, pressure, location, and timestamp data.
+OpenWeather takes care of making requests to various free Open Weather Map APIs and returns well-structured easy to use weather data including conditions, temperatures, humidity, pressure, location, and timestamp data.